neilenns/mobiflight-docs/content/midi-devices/configuring-device/index.md

 <!-- markdownlint-disable MD024 -->
 <!-- markdown lint doesn't understand third level headings when used as headings in steps within detail sections -->

-Most MIDI devices require configuration with a vendor-provided application prior to use with MobiFlight.
+Most MIDI devices require configuration with a vendor-provided application before use with MobiFlight.
 See the section below for instructions on how to configure your specific device.

 {{% details title="AKAI MDP218" closed="true" %}}